pjakiela/ECON523/exercises/R2-regression.md

 #### Part (c)

-When `p` is fixed, the estimated coefficient from a regression with fixed effects is a weighted average of the estimated country-specific treatment effects (i.e. the within-country differences in means).
-The weights are the share of the total sample size within each country.
+The estimated coefficient from a regression with fixed effects is a weighted average of the estimated country-specific treatment effects (i.e. the within-country differences in means between treatment and control).
+The weights are proportional to the sample size within each country.
 Given this, if you increased the treatment effect in Peru from 2 to 11, what you expect the treatment effect to be?
-See whether this is true in practice (by changing the treatment effect in Peru and then re-running your fixed effects regression).
+Calculate the expected regression coefficient by hand (using R as a calculator) and then adjust your code and run the fixed effects regression to confirm your result.

 ### Question 2:  When are fixed effects necessary?